dmgatti/rna-seq-lesson/_episodes/07-functional-enrichment.md

 Why did you do the experiment in the first place?
 Probably because you had an hypothesis or you were looking to open new leads.

-A functional enrichement analysis will determine whether some functions are enriched in your set of differentially expressed genes.
+A functional enrichment analysis will determine whether some functions are enriched in your set of differentially expressed genes.

 In this tutorial, we are looking for Arabidopsis leaf genes that are induced or repressed upon inoculation by _Pseudomonas syringae_ DC3000 after 7 days.